 Google's reporting and dashboarding tool allows you to present and visualize data from Google Analytics, Google Sheets and other data sources.

-Google's A/B and multivariate testing tool, allows you to test different variations of content to increase conversions and improve conversion rate.
+Google's platform for A/B testing, multivariate testing and personalization.
+Google Optimize allows you to present different variations of content on your website to increase conversions and improve conversion rate.